 - The speed of implementation

 A Lean IT approach could be useful here.
 Divide your transition project in steps and attack those steps one by one.
-Keep everything as simple as possible, while making a list of the demands that you want and the ones that you need and try to involve all parties that are concerned by this change process.
+Keep everything as simple as possible, while making a list of the demands that you want and the ones that you need.
+Try to involve all parties that are concerned by this change process.

 From the requirements that you’ve selected, you can now decide which IT service management (ITSM) provider and which solution to select, with the help of a tool like a decision matrix.
 The principle behind a decision matrix consists in weighting your decision criteria based on their importance and to rate each option (ITSM provider and/or solution) on those criteria.
 The option that obtains the highest score becomes the option that you should select.
 Make sure, however, to select the correct criteria for your matrix, for your choice to be representative of your needs.